|» Maternal and Child Health Branch, California Department of Health and Human Services|

 Maternal Child and Adolescent Health /Office of Family Planning Branch, California Department of Health and Human Services funds an ongoing cooperative agreement for building capacity in local MCAH programs for using data for community assessment, planning and policy development and evaluation.
 This is the twenty-first year for this project.

-The focus of the current two-year agreement July 2014 - June 2016 is to work with the MCAH programs in California's 61 local health jurisdictions (LHJs) on building capacity for performing community needs assessments, monitoring health, developing action plans and evaluating programs.
-This includes acquiring data from birth and death certificates, and hospital discharge and emergency room data, and preparing EXCEL spreadsheets for MCAH indicators.
+The focus of the current three-year agreement July 2016 - June 2019 is to work with the MCAH programs in California's 61 local health jurisdictions (LHJs) on building capacity for performing community needs assessments, monitoring health, developing action plans and evaluating programs.
+This includes acquiring data from birth and death certificates, and hospital discharge and emergency room data, and preparing EXCEL spreadsheets for MCAH indicators (FHOP Databooks).
 Spreadsheets contain raw data, rate tables and trend graphs.
 We have also use data compiled and collected from other sources including census population, California Health Interview Survey, the Pediatric Nutrition Surveillance System, California Department of Social Services, Child Welfare Dynamic Report System, CDPH Genetic Disease Branch Newborn Screening Data, Sexually Transmitted disease occurrence data and number of calls for domestic violence data.
 In addition we provide training, technical assistance and maintain a website for all project materials with links to other sights useful to MCAH staff.

-For the current funding year 14-15 we are focusing on helping LHJ identify evidence-based interventions and develop 5-year action plans to address the priorities from their recently completed needs assessments.
+For the current funding year 14-15 we are focused on helping LHJs identify evidence-based interventions and develop 5-year action plans to address the priorities from their recently completed needs assessments.

 In 2009, we developed California Birth Info (CBInfo), a new version of an EpiInfo based analytical system for analysis of birth certificate data designed to accommodate recent changes in the California Certificate of live birth.
 In 2010 we developed and posted on FHOPs web site webinar training modules to assist county staff in learning to use this software, and we continue to provide technical assistance to county staff using the software.